-There is a growing consensus for the idea that economic value lives at the intersection of customer expectation and customer experience.
-The logic behind this is that when customers can connect with your organization with minimum effort and derive maximum value and satisfaction per interaction.
+There is a growing consensus that economic value lives at the intersection of customers' expectations and customer experience.
+When customers connect with your organization, they want to put in minimum effort and derive maximum value and satisfaction per interaction.
 By ensuring a good customer experience every time a customer reaches out to you or avails a service from your company, their willingness to spend is positively impacted.
-This is to say that the benefits that come from improved customer experience directly translate into business wins like new revenue, additional revenue, reduced service cost, and improved ROI.
+The benefits that come from improved customer experience directly translate into business wins like new revenue, additional revenue, reduced service cost, and improved ROI.

 The way a customer feels about your company and its services directly affects their reasons to transact with you and recommend your services in the long run.
-Superior customer experience has proven to lead the way in landing customers who will extoll the virtues of a brand and stay loyal.
+Superior customer experience has proven to lead the way in landing customers who will stay loyal.
 At the same time, just one bad experience can cause a customer to cut all ties with a company and move to another.
-It is clear that focusing on improving customer experience is critical to retaining a competitive stance and reap the many economic benefits that come from improved customer retention and loyalty.
+It is clear that focusing on improving your customer experience is critical to retaining a competitive stance and reap the many economic benefits that come from improved customer retention and loyalty.

-Great customer experience is one of those things that either you have or you don’t.
-You know it when you see it.
-A firm definition is also tricky for the reason that every customer experience is unique and customized.
+A great customer experience is one of those things that either you have or you don’t.
+You know it when you experience it.
+Customer experience doesn't come with a firm definition because each experience is unique and customized.
 What may be perceived as a great customer experience by one may encounter an average CSAT score by another customer.
 Confused?
 We're here to help.

-To underscore variables most important for your team, start by giving consideration to the nature of your company’s business.
-If you are a direct-to-consumer organization, chances are your customers respond favourably to fast, high-touch, personalized service experiences.
-However, if you are a business-to-business (B2B) organization there is a natural skew towards fuss-free and seamless solutioning and grievance redressals.
+Start by considering the nature of your business.
+If you are a direct-to-consumer (D2C) organization, your customers are likely to respond favorably to fast, high-touch, personalized service experiences.
+However, if you are a business-to-business (B2B) organization there is a natural skew towards fuss-free and seamless customer journeys and grievance redressals.